HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 The use of local is [controversial](https://bramstein.com/writing/web-font-anti-patterns-local-fonts.html), as it can save bytes, but it can also yield bad results if the locally installed version of the font is outdated.
 As of [November 2020](https://twitter.com/googlefonts/status/1328761547041148929?s=19), Google Fonts has moved to using local only for Roboto on mobile platforms, otherwise the font is always fetched over the network.

-Since the data for the following charts was gathered before the switchover, Google Fonts is represented in the "both" category.
+Since the data for the following charts was gathered before the switchover, Google Fonts is represented in the “both” category.

 {{ figure_markup(
   image="fonts-web-hosting-performance-desktop.png",